Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 - User: root

-## Based On the Python3 Activity What Was Most Likly Appended To /home/kevin/.bashrc:
+## Based on the Python3 Activity What Was Most Likly Appended to /home/kevin/.bashrc:

+If we scan the syslog and filter for ".bashrc", we'll find the command from PID 3362:

+-  CommandLine: /bin/sh -c echo "LD_PRELOAD=/usr/lib/sshd.so sshd &" >> /home/kevin/.bashrc

+- We can clearly see that root added this line to kevin's .bashrc:

-- The added line is: LD_PRELOAD=/usr/lib/sshd.so sshd &
+      LD_PRELOAD=/usr/lib/sshd.so sshd &

+# Find the CreationUtcTime of sshd.so